 Tip 3.
 Incorporate An Executive Summary In Your Resume.

 My third key point and the thing I see missing so often or poorly executed on CVs or resumes is what some might call the “personal profile” or “career summary”.
 But what I now like to call the “executive summary”.
 The bit that sits at the top of your resume right under your name, that takes up about a third or half of the front page that tells your story about who you are, what your career is about, and what you can offer to the employer.

-The problems I see is this executive summary is either missing or that candidates are putting bullet points with responsibilities and things that they've done in the past that are of no real interest to the employer.
+The problem I see is this executive summary is either missing or that candidates are putting bullet points with responsibilities and things that they’ve done in the past that are of no real interest to the employer.

 So make sure you tailor that and talk about the sort of knowledge and skills and capabilities that you can bring to the job.